Pope aide Pell to stand trial on multiple sex abuse charges - Journal du Cameroun

 Australia’s Catholic leaders have previously spoken out in support of him, describing Pell as a “thoroughly decent man”.

-The Catholic Archdiocese of Melbourne on Tuesday said Melbourne Archbishop Denis Hart would be making no comment.
+The Catholic Archdiocese of Melbourne on Tuesday said Archbishop Denis Hart would be making no comment.

 But it added that “Archbishop Hart expressed his confidence in the judicial system in Australia and said that justice must now take its course”.

-The Catholic Church globally has been plagued by allegations of sex abuse among priests, with the scandals haunting the papacy of Pope Francis, who in February announced the Vatican was reviving its anti-paedophile panel.
+The Catholic Church globally has been plagued by allegations of sex abuse among priests.
+The scandals have haunted the papacy of Pope Francis, who in February announced the Vatican was reviving its anti-paedophile panel.

 It followed a trip to Chile in January that was seen as a resounding failure after he defended a bishop accused of covering up the crimes of a paedophile priest.